 Access the excess.
 Not just the excess in the world or in my studio but the excess in my mind.
 The assemblage process can be a playful process for me and in letting myself “play” with these objects I begin to access parts of my psychology that may have been suppressed.
 I am very interested in psychology, brain, and dream work.
-This is where my work strays away from Pop and becomes a distant cousin to the surrealists.
+My work strays away from Pop and becomes kin to the surrealists.

 If you look at your reflection, your left hand is your right.

 Ten years ago I found two antique photo albums from the 1890’s in someone’s trash.
 Since then they have been my constant subjects.
 Originally I was drawn to painting them simply because of the stark contrast.
 These antique people, usually portrayed on a found window, mixed with this very contemporary street pop style of painting.
 So I kept doing it.
 Through doing this a lot of amazing and mystical things have happened in my life.
 I did not set out to be involved in the ethereal.
 It was never something I was obsessed with.
 This is just where I find myself.
 Further investigation though provides links to my interests.